woodser/monero-ts/docs/developer_guide/getting_started.md

 monero-javascript is a JavaScript library for producing Monero applications.
 The library is built on a [model and API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) which aims to be an intuitive and extensible interface to [monero-project/monero](https://github.com/monero-project/monero).

 In addition to standard RPC wallet and daemon server queries, monero-javascript is capable of performing native wallet operations through WebAssembly (Wasm).
-The Wasm wallet enables developers to build trustless, client-side applications by eliminating the need to communicate with an RPC wallet server intermediary.
+The Wasm wallet enables developers to build trustless, client-side applications by eliminating the need to communicate with a RPC wallet server intermediary.

 <p align="center">
 	<img width="80%" height="auto" src="../img/architecture.png"/><br>